Ouray Colorado – Victorian-era charm, modern-day adventure

 There are several options close to Ouray that will fit the bill.
 Whether the San Miguel, Uncompahgre or Gunnison River, you will be able to get on a trip only minutes from your back door with RIGS, the only licensed rafting operator in Ouray County.

 Million Dollar Highway and San Juan Skyway

 The name says it all.
 This drive offers up “million dollar” views that will leave you breathless, taking you through some of Colorado’s most spectacular mountain passes and charming towns.
 The 24-mile section between Silverton and Ouray is by far the most stunning and dramatic portion of this classic drive.
 Going South from Ouray as you approach the summit of Red Mountain, you will pass old mines and abandoned buildings, including the ghost towns of Red Mountain Town and Ironton.

 Should you choose to do the San Juan Skyway from the other direction, take Highway 62 west off of 550 in the historic ranching town of Ridgway.
-Conveniently located in a beautiful open valley with expansive views of the Cimarron Range and the San Juan Mountains, Ridgway sits at the crossroads between Ouray, Montrose and Telluride.
-Known for its family friendly feel, Ridgway puts you right in the heart of regional outdoor adventures.
-Only minutes away from the San Miguel River, the Uncompahgre, and Ridgway State Park, Ridgway is the perfect place to relax and enjoy the outdoors.
+Located in a beautiful open valley with expansive views of the Cimarron Range and the San Juan Mountains, Ridgway sits at the crossroads between Ouray, Montrose, and Telluride.
+Known for its family-friendly feel, Ridgway puts you right in the heart of regional outdoor adventures.
+Only minutes away from the San Miguel River, the Uncompahgre, and Ridgway State Park.
+Ridgway is the perfect place to stop, relax, and enjoy the outdoors.

 Owl Creek Pass and the Cimarron Range